smontanaro/spambayes/spambayes/README-DEVEL.txt

  o If you are using Windows, change the preferred Windows language using the Control Panel.

- o Get the [globals] language SpamBayes option to a list of the preferred language(s).
+ o Get the '[globals] language' SpamBayes option to a list of the preferred language(s).